 Blessings ~ Lee

-ARTICLE DISCLAIMER: Lee is a Canberra Doula who also spent over 5 years working in the childcare field as a childcare educator (including as a Room Leader); she holds relevant children's services qualifications alongside Doula qualifications.
-In addition, Lee holds a wide range of qualifications and training in fields that include but are not limited to trauma and natural therapies.
-Lee is a proud Aspie woman and mother of 5 children (2 with disabilities).
+ARTICLE DISCLAIMER: Lee is a Canberra based Birth Keeper (Qualified Doula) who is currently studying to become a Naturopath.
+Lee spent 5 years working in the childcare field as a childcare educator (including as a Room Leader); she holds relevant children's services qualifications alongside Doula qualifications.
+In addition, Lee holds a wide range of additional qualifications and training in fields that include but are not limited to trauma and natural therapies.
+Lee is a proud Aspie (Aspergers/Level 1 Autism Spectrum) woman and mother of 4 earthside niblets 3 of which have disabilities.
 Information within this article is for informational purposes only.
 It is not designed as medical advice and should not be used as medical advice.
-Crystals outlined in this article should not be used in place of medical advice or treatment.
-If you are experiencing physical or mental health concerns, please seek help from a Medical Professional.Furthermore, a small commission is made on some links provided within these blog articles
+If you have concerns about your child's development, family member's well-being or your own well-being speak to your Midwife or another suitably qualified healthcare professional.
+This blog article has no affiliations to declare.

 We hope you have found this post informative and make sure you let us know if there is a topic you would like us to cover in our blogs.
-If you are interested in learning more and finding out about our Canberra Doula Services (ACT & Nearby NSW), Travelling Doula Service (Wider NSW & QLD), or Energy Healing Sessions make sure you get in touch – we’d love to hear from you.
+Make sure you connect FACEBOOK.
+If you are interested in learning more about supports in Canberra, ACT or other regions of Australia get in touch